 HNW women also have fewer pension investments than men in similar positions.
 Women fall behind men in pensions saving, partly because of the gender pay gap, but also because they may take time out to bring up children and pause payments into their pension pots in the meantime.
 However, on average women live longer than men, so it's more important for them to build up pension investments.

 According to researchers Kantar, the reasons why women don’t invest are complicated.
 While the ability to be financially independent is a core aspiration of all women surveyed, the barriers to investment are substantial – including rational and practical reasons but also complex and ingrained emotions.
 These issues are driving an investment engagement gap, and they found the majority of women have not engaged on the topic of investment in any depth.

 At Canaccord Genuity Wealth Management, we find this alarming and want to do more to help.
 We are genuinely enthusiastic about investing and know the right wealth management plan will not only provide for your financial future but will also instil confidence through financial independence.
 We want to help make financial autonomy a reality for women – even more so in this post-COVID-19 new normal.

 Are women relying too much on property as an investment right now?

 In the short term, we have just witnessed the first fall in house prices in the UK since 2012.
 The one-way bet on property, whilst not as volatile as other investments, is no way guaranteed to keep on rising.
-This short-term swing is due to the lack of people moving during lockdown – and may be alleviated in part by the Chancellor’s temporary stamp duty freeze (up to £500,000 until 31 March 2021).
+This short-term swing is due to the lack of people moving during lockdown – and may be alleviated in part by the Chancellor’s current stamp duty freeze.

 The risk is that this will disproportionately and detrimentally impact women, especially if they are investing primarily in property and lack a diversified wealth management plan.